Skip to content

 2. If applicable, the PI must develop a plan, at the proposal stage, for each off-campus or off-site location using the UU template.
 The PI must upload the plan/s into eProposal prior to the proposal submission by OSP.
 Plans may be reused and re-distributed for multiple off-campus research activities but must be updated if the specific content needs to change.

-• Some NSF solicitations require that proposers who include off-campus or off-site research as part of their project submit, as supplementary documentation, a Plan for Safe and Inclusive Working Environments.
+• Some NSF solicitations require that proposers who include off-campus or off-site research as part of their project submit, as supplementary documentation, a Plan for Safe and Harassment-Free Working Environments.
 The UU template (below) should be used to draft the plan uploaded into Research.gov.

 PI's need to be sure the plan is compelling, adequately addresses the unique challenges for the team, and the organizational mechanisms used for reporting, responding to, and resolving issues of harassment, should they occur, are clearly outlined.